afeld/personal-security/index.md

 #### Multi-factor authentication

 **Enable multi-factor authentication (MFA) on every service that you can.** MFA means that a service requires more than just a password to log in.
 This means that even if a hacker is able to steal/guess your password, they still won't be able to log in.

 A large number of services offer MFA — see [this list](https://twofactorauth.org/).
+Prioritize services that you frequently use for communication, or that have sensitive information like your contacts, financial, payment, or health information.
+Examples of services that might be at the top of that list:

+* Bank(s)
+* Ecommerce
+* Email
+* Social media

 When enabling MFA, using text messages (SMS) or [Authy](https://www.authy.com/) is recommended.
 Unlike the popular [Google Authenticator](https://support.google.com/accounts/answer/1066447?hl=en), if you lose your phone, you won't be locked out of your accounts.